vinomaster/dawn/guides/rant/rant_guide.md

 ----------------------------
 [ *Use this section to document your iterative exploration tasks.
 You should include inline code , observations and follow-on actions for each exploratory question.
 You may also want to capture follow-on questions that may arise from your observations.
 Keeping track of follow-on questions, will help your research endeavor to be as exhaustive as possible.* ]

+[ *Find relationships you didn't know about.
+Exploratory models are good for discovering new connections.
+They are also useful for defining future studies.
+Exploratory analyses are usually not the final say.
+Exploratory analyses alone should not be used for generalizing/predicting.* ]

 ### Question 1
 [ *Question text* ]